AS 92024 Annotated exemplars

 Commentary

-For Merit, the student is required to interpret a variety of primary sources in a historical context.
+For Merit, the standard requires the student to interpret a variety of primary sources in a historical context.

-A variety of sources have been selected (3 photographs, a newspaper article, and a personal letter written at the time of the Hawkes Bay Earthquake).
-A specific and clear annotation that explains the relevance of the evidence to the focus question is provided.
-The annotations, in addition to the table provided in the final slide, identify some basic main ideas from the evidence.
+A variety of sources have been selected (two photographs, a newspaper article, an FBI document, and a speech transcript).
+A specific and clear annotation that explains the relevance of the evidence to the focus question is provided, demonstrating the appropriateness of the source selection.
+These annotations, in addition to the table provided in the final slide, identify some basic main ideas from the evidence.

-For Excellence, connections are required to be made between the sources with reference to the main ideas.
-In the final slide, the student offers some basic discussion of the shared ideas, but these need further development for Excellence.
+For Excellence, the standard requires connections to be made between the sources with reference to the main ideas.
+In the final slide, the student offers some basic discussion of the shared ideas.
+However, these need further development to reflect the expectations for Excellence.

 Excellence